 1. Methods, Ideas, and Systems

-They comprise a number of works and includes methods used to build or make things, scientific ideas or discoveries, technical or scientific methods, business procedures or operations, mathematical algorithms, formulas, and principles.
+These comprise a number of works and include methods used to build or make things, scientific ideas or discoveries, technical or scientific methods, business procedures or operations, mathematical algorithms, formulas, and principles.
 Blank forms also fall in the category.

 2. Commonly Known Information

-It includes items usually considered to be owned by society in general.
-For example, weight and height charts, rulers, tape measures, as well as standard calendars.
-It is the category commonly referred to as the sky is blue since there is no individual who can claim authorship.
+This includes items usually considered to be owned by society in general.
+For example, weight and height charts, rulers, tape measures, and standard calendars.
+This is the category commonly referred to as “the sky is blue” since there is no individual who can claim authorship.

 3. Choreographed Works

 Choreography is defined as the steps followed in a dance routine.
-Choreographed works can’t be patented unless the dance moves are recorded in a video or notated in one form or another.
-Speeches not transcribed prior to or after they are read also fall in the same category.
+Choreographed works can’t be copyrighted unless the dance moves are recorded in a video or notated in one form or another.
+Speeches not transcribed prior to or after they are read also fall into the same category.

 4. Titles, Names, Expressions, and Short Phrases

-The category includes slogans, pseudonyms, catchphrases, titles of work, and product descriptions.
-For a wide-ranging description, it is always best to consult Circular 34 found at the copyrights office.
+This category includes slogans, pseudonyms, catchphrases, titles of work, and product descriptions.
+For a wide-ranging description, it is always best to consult Circular 34 found at the copyright office.

-In addition, recipes are included in the category.
-It is not possible to protect the ingredients used in a recipe although an individual owns the right over the descriptions provided.
-Other factors need to be considered before issuing a patent such as whether the author of the recipe included it as a special part of his cookbook.
+In addition, recipes are included in this category.
+It is not possible to protect the ingredients used in a recipe although an individual may own the right to the recipe procedure.
+Other factors need to be considered before issuing a copyright, such as whether the author of the recipe included it as a special part of their cookbook.
 The recipe may contain parts that can be protected.

-Copyrights offer authors a way to protecting their work against plagiarism.
+Copyrights offer authors a way to protect their work against plagiarism.
 Using another person’s work without his permission is a violation of copyright law and moral rights.
-With copyright, a person is able to claim ownership of a work of art by protecting it from abuse.
+With a copyright, a person is able to claim ownership of a work of art and protect it from abuse.